 Ansar Ahmed Shaikh IAS said on his success “There is no alternative to hard work.
 During my struggle, my friends helped me a lot mentally and financially and even my coaching academy waived a portion of fees due to my poor financial condition”.

-But more than anything, it is attitude that sets him apart from others – the attitude to never back down and be steadfast in trying to achieve your dream.
+But more than anything, it is the attitude that sets him apart from others – the attitude to never back down and be steadfast in trying to achieve your dream.

-Ansar Shaikh IAS posting: Shaikh was allocated the West Bengal cadre.
+Ansar Shaikh IAS posting: West Bengal cadre

 Ansar Shaikh IAS date of birth: June 1, 1995